Roger-luo/blog/source/_posts/write-an-ad-in-one-day.md

 end
 ```

-And we may make some constructors for convenience, since most `f` will be a method call rather than broadcast or self-defined
+And we may make some constructors for convenience, since most `f`s will be method calls rather than broadcasts or self-defined
-operator, and we usually don't need the keyword arguments either:
+operators, and we usually don't need the keyword arguments either:

 ```julia
 # wrap function to Method